 Foreign Language Options

-The program gives students an opportunity to master English language at an advanced level by offering intensive courses in English language during the first two years of the program.
+The program gives students an opportunity to master English language at an advanced level by offering intensive courses in English language.

-The final and an important component of the program curriculum is the Capstone Project.
-The Capstone Project implies development and presentation of an actual product by a group of students with the support of instructors who give advice to students on each stage of a project development.
-The Capstone Project is the final and combined way of developing many important skills in program graduates which may not be easy to accomplish in the traditional classroom setting.
+The final and an important component of the program curriculum is the Bachelor’s Thesis.
+The Bachelor’s Thesis implies development and presentation of an actual product by a group of students with the support of instructors who give advice to students on each stage of a project development.
+The Bachelor’s Thesis is the final and combined way of developing many important skills in program graduates which may not be easy to accomplish in the traditional classroom setting.
 Such skills may include: working in teams, interacting with users, developing formal problem specifications, building prototypes and making oral presentations.
-One particularly important aspect of the Capstone Project is that it gives students an opportunity to develop a real product for real companies and get this way a chance to build a business relationship with their potential employees or clients.
+One particularly important aspect of the Bachelor’s Thesis is that it gives students an opportunity to develop a real product for real companies and get this way a chance to build a business relationship with their potential employees or clients.

 Internships and Job Placements